Freeman's Mind: Production

 Structurally, Freeman's Mind is filmed from the first person perspective of Gordon Freeman.
 All of the visuals and most of the animations come from the original game; however, many scenes of the series are manipulated through the use of cheats and mods to the game's engine.

-Often in the series, Gordon avoids places where the player is usually forced to go.
+Often, Gordon avoids places where the player is usually forced to go.
 For example, Gordon performs pull-ups throughout the series to navigate to otherwise inaccessible areas.
 A typical way to film this is through the use of the noclip mode.

 Freeman’s Mind 2 also features modifications to the original maps, adding new or changing existing set pieces and adding entirely new areas.